One Film One Federation

 Film is an important tool for facilitating language learning as well as understanding of other cultures.
 The Federation of Alliances Françaises USA is pleased to highlight one very special film each year through its program, One Film One Federation.
 After a rigorous evaluation, one film is chosen to be the year’s focus film.
 The film is featured across the nation in Alliance chapter programming for movie nights, film clubs, fundraising events, in classes or more.
 Member chapters should contact email@example.com for a loaner copy of the film on Blu-Ray.
 Merci to program support provided by Cultural Services of the French Embassy and the Institut français.

+Subtitled in English, Le Brio will be available to all member chapters on Blu-ray DVD for use in their programming.
 Authorized uses can include showing the film on movie nights, for film clubs, in classes or more.
-It can be used for fundraising so Alliances can charge for tickets and then use those proceeds to benefit their organizations.
+It can be used for fundraising ⎯ Alliances can charge for tickets and then use those proceeds to benefit their organizations.

 Alliance Française of Greenwich